jhuboo/Quadruped-Robot/notes/01-Intro.md

 ## Structure of Robot

 Robot Definition
-> A robot is a machien that combines electro-mechanical systems, computing, sensing, and actuation; its capabilities can fall along a large spectrum of intelligence and autonomy.
+> A robot is a machine that combines electro-mechanical systems, computing, sensing, and actuation; its capabilities can fall along a large spectrum of intelligence and autonomy.

 The above definition implies the following cycle: sensing -> computation -> actuation -> effect with environment -> sensing